 Source: Based on data collected using the methodology described

-Afterwards, we analyzed the aspects related to the dissemination of financial information and petitions in the 96 municipalities which have an active Web page.
+We analyzed particular aspects pertaining to the dissemination of financial information and petitions in the 96 municipalities that had active websites.

 3.1.
 Dissemination of Financial Information

-Strategic Planning
+Strategic planning

-Regarding the dissemination of strategic information (Fig. 3), from the 96 municipalities which have an active Web page, 89 municipalities (92.71%) do not expose long term objectives and only 7 municipalities show this type of information via the Internet.
-However, some of them display only strategic information taken from the mayor’s election program.
+Among the 96 municipalities that had active websites, 89 (92.71%) did not indicate their long-term objectives and only 7 presented this information online.
+However, some displayed only strategic information taken from the mayor’s election program.

 Dissemination of financial accounting

-Regarding the dissemination of information related to financial accounting (Fig. 3), 38.54% (37) municipalities analysed publish this type of information on the Internet, while 61.46% do not.
+As many as 38.54% (37) municipalities analyzed published such information online, whereas 61.46% did not.

 Budget information

-For information on the budgets of previous years displayed on the Internet, 29 municipalities show their budgets and 67 do not provide such information.
-In Fig. 3 it can be seen that, for the first category mentioned, the percentage is of 30.21, while for the latter is 69.79.

-Regarding the updated budget information, it must be pointed out that municipalities which provide information on the current budget are 21 in number, which means 21.88% of the total, while municipalities which do not provide updated budget information are in number of 75, meaning 78.13%.
+A total of 29 municipalities (30.21%) presented their budgets from previous years, whereas 67 (69.79%) did not.
+Figure 3 presents these results.
+Updated budgetary information was available only for 21 municipalities (21.88%), whereas 75 (78.13%) did not provide this information.

 Interim financial information

-Regarding the dissemination of financial information via the Internet on specific economic periods, none of the Romanian municipalities provide intermediate financial accounting.
+None of the Romanian municipalities provided interim financial information online for particular economic periods.

-Information about financial indicators
+Information on financial indicators

-Regarding the diffusion of financial indicators, the city of Sibiu is the only one to provide that sort of information on its Web page.
-We have found, on this municipality’s official Website, budget indicators, savings and the city’s financial picture.
-Unfortunately, those indicators do not refer to the current period, but only to the one in which the city was the European Capital of Culture (back in 2007).
+The city of Sibiu was the only one to provide information on financial indicators on its website.
+It presented its budgetary indicators, savings, and financial status.
+Unfortunately, those indicators are not specific to the current period, but pertain to when the city was the European Capital of Culture, back in 2007.

-Information about assets
+Information on assets

-A total of 94 municipalities do not provide information about assets – which means 97.92%, and only 2 municipalities (2.08%) show detailed information about this aspect.
+A total of 94 municipalities did not provide information on their assets (97.92%), whereas only 2 (2.08%) provided detailed information.

 Environmental information

-Details about environmental information (Fig. 3) are provided on 33 Web pages out of 96 municipalities, this meaning 34.38%.
-In contrast, 63 municipalities do not provide information about the environment and/or sustainability.
+As many as 33 websites (34.38%) provided environmental information (Figure 3), whereas 63 did not.

-Information about corporate governance
+Information on corporate governance

-Regarding this aspect, 51 municipalities (53.31%) exposed, on their Web pages, information about corporate governance.
-Some municipalities just show who attended the meetings, while others, in addition, display full Courts’ procedures and meetings which have taken place over several years.
-Instead, 45 municipalities (46.88%) do not display, on their official Web page, information of this kind (the results are shown in Fig. 3).
+As many as 51 municipalities (53.31%) provided information on corporate governance on their websites.
+Some only showed who attended meetings, whereas others displayed full court procedures and meetings that took place over several years.
+Further, 45 municipalities (46.88%) did not display this information on their websites (Figure 3).

 3.2.
-Commitment to Citizens – the Institution’s Response
+Commitment to Citizens – The Institution’s Response

-Regarding citizens’ complaints (Fig. 3), from all of the municipalities’ Web pages only 13 present such section.
-Consequently, municipalities which did not implement something on this aspect represent 86.46%.
+Only 13 websites presented information on citizens’ complaints (Figure 3), whereas 86.46% did not.

 Conclusions

-In this paper, we have seen that our country is far from being in the top countries, in Europe or in the world, with the most developed e-government system.
-Romania has though reached peaks that exceed the average (Holzer, You & Manoharan, 2009), therefore our country’s situation is promising.
-Things can obviously improve – the country can gain rating through the overgrowth of some sections (e.g. design, navigability), but this does not necessarily come to serve the citizens’ needs.
+Romania is far from being among the top-ranking countries in Europe and in the world with the most developed e-government systems, although it has achieved peaks that exceed the average (Holzer, You, and Manoharan, 2009) on several fronts, and the country’s situation is promising.
+Romania can improve its ratings through the development of certain sections (e.g., design, navigability).
+However, this does not necessarily serve the citizens’ needs.